-The professionals at FastMed Urgent Care are available day and night to help you manage any acute issues related to diabetes.
+The professionals at FastMed are available day and night to help you manage any acute issues related to diabetes.

-Stop in at one of our convenient walk-in clinics any day of the week, 365 days a year, for the diabetes care you need.
+Stop in at one of our convenient walk-in clinics for the diabetes care you need.
 No appointment is ever necessary.
 To shorten your wait time, you can first check in online.
 Let us provide the acute diabetes care you need, when and where you need it, and we will work with your primary care provider to ensure that you receive the follow-up care you need.
 Because highly elevated blood sugar can cause dehydration and severe electrolyte imbalance, it can be life-threatening.
-In that case, we would also arrange for transfer to the nearest emergency department.
+In that case, we would also arrange for a transfer to the nearest emergency department.

 What is diabetes?

 Type 1 and type 2 diabetes are diseases of the endocrine system that can strike anyone, at any age.
 Type 1 is more likely to strike in childhood, and type 2 often doesn’t show up until after age 40.

 The incidence of both type 1 and type 2 diabetes has grown by more than 50% in the past decade.
 Currently, diabetes claims the life of one American every three minutes.
 It is also the number-one cause of blindness, kidney failure, heart failure, stroke, and amputations.

 What causes diabetes?

 Under normal circumstances, our bodies produce insulin to allow the sugars (glucose) from the foods we eat to be absorbed by our cells in order to produce the energy we need.
 In those with diabetes, the pancreas doesn’t produce enough insulin for this process to properly occur.